 Metric

 The effectiveness of algorithms for comprehending medical images is evaluated using a variety of measures.
 The table used to visualize algorithm performance and determine multiple assessment metrics is called the confusion matrix.
 Confusion matrices are used to evaluate deep learning models and give a more realistic view of their performance.
 The output could have two or more classes.
-In the table, there are four possible combinations of anticipated and actual values.
+In the table, there are four possible combinations of anticipated and actual value

 Mean Average Precision